timeteam/timeteam.github.io/_posts/Fiction/2021-07-05-anna-karenina.md

 <img align="right" src="https://images3.penguinrandomhouse.com/cover/9780141199610" alt="">
 I found myself thinking of this as a forensic examination of human emotions and relationships, a kind of microscopical study of humanity and a natural partner to the vast historical (macroecological?) scope of _War and Peace_.
 Together you could say they pretty much cover the entire shooting match.

 Tolstoy seemed to me to make a point of rehabilitating Vronsky during the 4 years of writing.
-And the autobiographical Levin is easy to relate to.
-Although easy to read, often hard to put down, an 8 course banquet like this takes away the appetite for further reading for a while.
+And the autobiographical Levin and his philosophical soliloquys is enjoyable to get to know.
+Although easy to read, often hard to put down, an eight course banquet like this takes away the appetite for further reading for a while.